• Home

 1. Preheat oven to 160C (325F) with fan.

-2. Spray a 12-cup bundt pan with canola oil spray (or other vegetable oil, just not olive or rice bran oil).
+2. Spray a 10-cup bundt pan with canola oil spray (or other vegetable oil, just not olive or rice bran oil).
 Also spray a couple of extra small tins – muffin or mini-loaf tins, as there will be excess batter after the bundt pan is filled.

 Alternatively, you could grease and line a 23cm/9″ springform cake tin with parchment paper.
+The amount of batter also bakes perfectly in a large 12-cup bundt pan.

 3. Grind the chocolate up – either using a grater or a mini food processor (which is what I did).
 If you’re using the latter, pulse the chocolate until finely crumbled, but be careful not to heat it up too much, or it will melt.